caro46/Tetraploid_project/Sex_linked_region.md

 - scaf2_150071042_f/scaf2_150071793_r: 1 female specific SNP

+### Roco and Olmstead primers
 We should probably used the same sex-linked markers as [Roco et al. 2015](http://www.pnas.org/content/112/34/E4752.full) which were used in other studies: 5′-GCCCAAGCAATATAAGGGCTTGTT-3′ forward and 5′-TGTCCTGCCCTATTGCTCCCGTAA-3′reverse.
 See also [Olmstead et al. 2010](http://www.sciencedirect.com/science/article/pii/S0166445X1000024X), especially the [supplements](https://ars.els-cdn.com/content/image/1-s2.0-S0166445X1000024X-mmc1.pdf).

 To do:

 Using the primers from Roco et al. 2015, locus 095F08: ACTGTCTGGCTTTTGATTGG/ACACATTTTCTTGGTCCTGG.
 Need to blast them against Allpaths assembly.
 Find the scaffold(s) that contain both primers if possible, then map the scaffold against the Allpaths assembly.
 Then look if we have SNPs from GBS on this region.
+And primers focusing on amplifying regions near sex locus
 ```
 makeblastdb -in /4/caroline/Xmellotropicalis/Allpaths/final.assembly.fasta -dbtype nucl -title sexmarkerstrop -out /4/caroline/Xmellotropicalis/Allpaths/final.assembly_blastable